 Describe the ad, not the picture

-Focus your prompt on the ad brief: brand, audience, key message, tone, CTA.
-Skip visual directions ('cyberpunk cityscape') — the art director handles composition.
-A solid prompt is one sentence of context plus headline, stat, and CTA copy.
+Focus the prompt on the brief: brand, audience, key message, tone, CTA.
+Skip visual directions like "cyberpunk cityscape" — the art director handles composition.
+A solid prompt is one sentence of context plus the literal headline, stat, and CTA copy you want rendered.

 - 02